Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 .. note::

-    |QuickCheck|_ implements a special mechanism called "shrinking" to find a simplest counterexample.
+    |QuickCheck|_ implements a special mechanism called "shrinking" to find the simplest counterexample.
     For the example above, ``0`` and ``1`` is the simplest input on which the test failed.

 If you change the highlighted lines in the code above to